Why file?

 - United Way 2-1-1 can assist you find local tax preparation or other resources online or by calling/texting 211 (local) or 1-844-322-3639 (National Helpline).

-- IRS Volunteer Income Tax Assistance (VITA) and Tax Counseling for the Elderly (TCE) programs offer free basic tax return preparation to qualified individuals.*
+- Tax Counseling for the Elderly (TCE) programs offer free basic tax return preparation to qualified individuals.*

 - IRS Free File lets you prepare and file your federal income tax online using guided tax preparation, at an IRS partner site or through free fillable forms.
 It’s safe, easy and no cost to you for a federal return.